Kidnapping suspect in custody after hourslong standoff in Bellflower

 BELLFLOWER, Calif.
-(KABC) -- A kidnapping suspect who authorities say took his mother from a Nevada care facility was in custody early Friday morning after barricading himself inside a Bellflower apartment with his mother, authorities said.
+(KABC) -- A kidnapping suspect who authorities say took his mother from a Nevada care facility was in custody early Friday morning after barricading himself inside a Bellflower apartment with his mother.

 The standoff was reported by the Los Angeles County Sheriff's Department around 8 p.m. in the complex located in the 15300 block of Bellflower Boulevard.